COVID-19 Impact On Admissions Requirements

 We will be flexible in our consideration of coursework taken online in the Spring 2020 semester.
-BCM will accept pass/fail grading for prerequisites courses taken in Spring 2020.
+Baylor will accept pass/fail grading for prerequisites courses taken in Spring 2020.

 We can assure you that our committee will be flexible and understanding when considering the requirements completed during the COVID-19 pandemic.